thethemefoundry/developer-docs/make/hooks.md

 ##### Description

 This action is a variable action that allows a developer to hook into specific section types (e.g., 'text').
-Do not confuse "id" in this context as the individual section id (e.g., 14092814910).
+Do not confuse &quot;id&quot; in this context as the individual section id (e.g., 14092814910).

 ##### Parameters: